ESOS Info Hub

 What is ESOS and how much does it cost?

 Under the Government’s Energy Savings Opportunity Scheme (ESOS) all organisations with more than 250 employees, or a turnover of more than €50m, are obliged to complete an energy audit to identify energy saving opportunities and to register their compliance under ESOS with the Environment Agency.
 The deadline for the first round of ESOS was 5 December 2015.
 Organisations that did not notify the Environment Agency of their compliance by the 29 January 2016 are at risk of substantial fines.
-Companies that are certified to ISO 50001 do not have to complete a separate energy audit, and now have until 30 June 2016 to achieve certification and notify the EA of having done so.
+Companies that are certified to ISO 50001 do not have to complete a separate energy audit, and now must notify the EA of having done so as soon as possible.

 If you are not yet compliant, we would urge you to take action immediately.
 Please contact us by email email@example.com, or call 0800 6127 567 for a fee proposal or to discuss how we can help you.